 Take a Look Around

 I am currently a PhD candidate in the Department of English Language and Literature at Queen’s University.
-After completing my B.A. and B.Ed. at Queen’s, I spent several years teaching in Tanzania, China, and Honduras and teaching remains one of my greatest passions.
+After completing my B.A. and B.Ed. at Queen’s, I spent several years teaching in Tanzania, China, and Honduras.
+Teaching remains one of my great passions.
 My doctoral research mainly concerns the fiction written by survivors of Hurricane Katrina and the Haitian earthquake in 2010.

 As a former high-school teacher, I have seen first-hand the way that technology has revolutionized and continues to revolutionize modern teaching practices.
 I have carried over an investment in looking for new methods for approaching and interacting with texts and literary works (many of which are digital) from these experiences and have worked to harness technological methods to increase student engagement and interaction in my tutorials and university teaching career.